DLiNa/dlina.github.io/_posts/2015-10-22-The-Birth-and-Death-of-German-Playwrights.md

 ## Pushing Our Data Into the GeoBrowser

 Now we could finally feed the files into the GeoBrowser, our spatio-temporal visualisation playground of choice (after years in beta, [it finally went 1.0 just this month](http://dhd-blog.org/?p=5705)).
 GeoBrowser supports both CSV and KML files.
 There is a pretty nice datasheet editor with autofill of coordinates based on the [Getty Thesaurus of Geographic Names](https://en.wikipedia.org/wiki/Getty_Thesaurus_of_Geographic_Names) for those who want to copy/paste lists of place names.
 You can also spice up your KML files with HTML elements and link back to your edition or to wherever you like.
-You can [ask the developers](https://wiki.de.dariah.eu/display/publicde/Geo-Browser+FAQ#Geo-BrowserFAQ-WarumkannichunterLoadDatakeineKML,KMZundCSV-Dateien%C3%BCberKML/KMZ/CSVFileURLeinbinden?) to add your domain to a whitelist to input data directly from your server.
+And btw, if you want to feed the GeoBrowser directly from your own server, just [ask the developers](https://wiki.de.dariah.eu/display/publicde/Geo-Browser+FAQ#Geo-BrowserFAQ-WarumkannichunterLoadDatakeineKML,KMZundCSV-Dateien%C3%BCberKML/KMZ/CSVFileURLeinbinden?) to add your domain to a whitelist.

 You can view the result and thus the story of the life and death of (some) German playwrights in the 18th, 19th and 20th century above.